Eshowe: History

 In 1860 Cetshwayo, then only a Zulu prince, built a kraal here and named the place Eziqwaqweni (the abode of robbers).

 A mission station was established at Eshowe in 1861 once permission had been obtained from the Zulu King Cetshwayo by Norwegian missionary, the Reverend Ommund Oftebro.
 Later the station was called the KwaMondi Mission Station (place of Mondi) after the Zulu name which was given to Oftebro.

 Siege of Eshowe

 During the Anglo-Zulu War of 1879, Colonel Charles Pearson led the coastal column to Eshowe.
 This column encountered part of the Zulu army at the Nyezane River, but after a short battle pushed on to the KwaMondi Mission which was fortified and called Fort Ekowe.
 The forces under Colonel Pearson were besieged for 10 weeks until relieved on April 3 by Lord Chelmsford after the Battle of Gingindlovu.

-After the British left, Eshowe was burned down by the Zulus.
+After the British evacuated the area, Fort Ekowe was burned down by the Zulus.